 - Again, allow 3 hours for the visit.

 - Either for Tuol Sleng or Choeung Ek, you should ideally go there in the morning.
 In the afternoon both places are crowded and it’s scorching outside

 - As usual, don’t leave home without a travel insurance!
-Check my travel resources page if you’re planning a trip!
+Here’s why you should buy travel insurance!

 Some links are affiliate links, which means if you make a purchase, I earn a commission, at no extra cost to you.